 Employment Outlook and Salary Information

-According to U.S. Bureau of Labor Statistics (www.bls.gov), job growth for cardiovascular technicians is expected to grow by 29% from 2010 to 2020.
+According to U.S. Bureau of Labor Statistics (BLS, www.bls.gov), job growth for cardiovascular technologists and technicians is expected to grow by 22% from 2014 to 2024.
 This is much faster than average for all professions.
-Most (more than 75%) of these jobs will be in hospitals.
+Most (68%) of these jobs will be in hospitals.
 As EKG specialists are replaced by EKG trained nurses, technicians with the best job prospects will be skilled in multiple noninvasive methods: stress testing and Holter monitoring.
-The median annual median salary for cardiovascular technicians was $52,070 in 2012, as reported by the BLS.
+The median annual salary for cardiovascular technicians was $54,880 in 2015, as reported by the BLS.